Foreign Language Transcription for Learning Listening Skills

 3. Stress and Intonation:

-As in English, Chinese Mandarin uses contractions in speech which sometimes present a problem to the untrained ear.
+As in English, Chinese Mandarin uses contractions in its speech that sometimes present a problem to the untrained ear.
 For example, shen ma (what) is often spoken as sha and bu yong (it's not necessary) is uttered as beng.
-In the Thai language, dichan is often spoken as chan where it means I.
+In the Thai language, dichan is often spoken as chan where it means I or me.